 A cross-department committee of senior leaders will read every pitch and grade them based on how well they meet the criteria laid out above.

 The selection committee will then identify the finalist teams.

 Finalist teams will be notified and assigned a mentor to help them develop their pitches.

 All finalist teams will submit revised pitches and give oral presentations in a final “Shark Tank”-style competition.

-A panel of judges will select the top three winning teams.
+A panel of judges will select the top five winning teams.

 If you have any additional questions, please contact us at ShowMeChallenge@governor.mo.gov.